AJ-ADPC/hello-world/README.md

 # hello-world
-The first project in GitHub, following the guieline.
+The first project in GitHub, following the guideline.

 Hi there!